benvacha/mrkdwn/README.md

 ### Blockquotes
 - Blockquotes can be nested as needed and can contain any other syntax.
 - `>>` can be used to signify the end of a blockquote, including nested blockquotes, to avoid translation errors.
-- Two are more blank lines between blockquote lines will markup the lines as difference blockquotes.
+- One are more blank lines between blockquote lines will markup the lines as difference blockquotes.
 - Blockquotes can be nested a max of 10 times.
+- Note: diverges from daringfireball by requiring that all lines of a blockquote be preceeded by `>`.

 ###### mrkdwn
 ```